Major Code BJ1923

 Athens, OH 45701

-The Honors Tutorial College program in journalism offers exceptional students the opportunity to study the many aspects of journalism and mass communication in one-on-one relationships with faculty members.
-Maximum opportunities will be afforded for the student to progress well beyond the materials found in conventional courses.
-The primary purpose of the tutorial program is to serve as preparation for graduate study.
+The HTC program in Journalism offers exceptional students the opportunity to study the many aspects of journalism and mass communication in small groups and one-on-one relationships with our school’s faculty members.
+Maximum opportunities will be afforded for the student to progress well beyond the material found in conventional courses.
+The primary purpose of the tutorial program is to prepare students for a professional career while at the same time serving as preparation for graduate study.
 Students will receive a degree of Bachelor of Science in Journalism from the Honors Tutorial College.
+The HTC Journalism program satisfies the accreditation standards of the E.W.
+Scripps School of Journalism.
+Students in the HTC Journalism program typically follow one of the two main tracks in journalism, the news and information track or the strategic communication track.

-Nine tutorials in Journalism are required, including two thesis tutorials.
-To allow maximum flexibility, tutorials can vary between 1 and 15 hours per semester, though non-thesis tutorials are usually taken for a minimum of 4 hours and thesis tutorials for a minimum of 6 hours.
-Students must also complete regular journalism courses, general education/liberal arts requirements, and a specialization.
+Eight tutorials in Journalism are required, including two thesis tutorials.
+To allow maximum flexibility, tutorials can vary between 1 and 15 hours per semester, though non-thesis tutorials are usually taken for a minimum of 3 hours and thesis tutorials for a minimum of 5 hours.
+Students must also complete regular journalism courses, liberal arts requirements, and a specialization.
 Honors Tutorial students are required to enroll in a minimum of 15 hours per semester.

 Change of Program Policy